 Bill Memo: Environmental Bill of Rights

 This bill amends Article I the Bill of Rights of the New York State Constitution to add a new section to establish Environmental Rights.
 The new text would read: “Each person shall have a right to clean air and water, and a healthful environment.”
-Once this bill is passed by the Legislature, the people of New York will have the opportunity to vote for this Constitutional amendment by referendum in November 2021.
+As this bill was passed by the Legislature for the second time this year, the people of New York will now have the opportunity to vote for this Constitutional amendment by referendum in November 2021.

 This bill amends the Bill of Rights of the New York State Constitution by establishing a right to clean water, clean air and a healthful environment.